 - Tenderness, bruising, or firmness (especially along the larger vessels) in the treated area may last for varying periods of time.
 This can be minimized by the use of support hose after the treatment.

-- Some people (less than 10%) develop a “matt” or pink blush of the skin, which comes from a temporary enlargement of the tiny capillaries.
+- Some people (less than 10%) develop a “matting” or pink blush of the skin, which comes from a temporary enlargement of the tiny capillaries.
 This is rarely permanent and can be treated.

-- Rarely, this accumulation of blood may form a clot.
-Although this is usually trapped in the treated vein, an extremely rare possibility is the extension of this clot into a deeper vessel causing phlebitis.
+- Rarely, patients can form a clot in the larger deeper veins.
 The risk of this occurring is much less than 1%.

 - People with significant circulatory problem, uncontrolled diabetes or pregnant women should not undergo this procedure.

 - Headache or cough can occur just after the treatment session in some patients.

 Give us a call to set up a consultation if you would like to learn more.